 When it comes to whether or not a company should rebrand, the first thing most owners or CEOs will question is the return on investment.

-The truth is, developing a strong brand can be seen often be seen as an unnecessary expense to business leaders, with their money better spent on marketing initiatives.
+The truth is, developing a strong brand can often be seen as an unnecessary expense to business leaders, with their money better spent on marketing initiatives.
 In isolated cases, short-term marketing initiatives may be more effective than long-term branding, but nearly every high-performing company has invested heavily in its brand.

 What many fail to realise is that an effective brand goes beyond a memorable logo to increase a company’s value, motivate employees, and make it easier to acquire new customers.